baetyl/baetyl/doc/us-en/FAQ.md

 source ~/.bash_profile
 ```

-**Question 7**: How does OpenEdge connect to NB-IOT network?
+**Question 7**: How does Baetyl connect to NB-IOT network?

 **Suggested Solution**: NB-IoT is a network standard similar to 2/3/4G with low bandwidth and low power consumption.
-NB-IoT supports TCP-based MQTT protocol, so you can use NB-IoT card to connect to Baidu Cloud IotHub, deploy OpenEdge application and communicate with [BIE](https://cloud.baidu.com/product/bie.html) Cloud Management Suite.
+NB-IoT supports TCP-based MQTT protocol, so you can use NB-IoT card to connect to Baidu Cloud IotHub, deploy Baetyl application and communicate with [BIE](https://cloud.baidu.com/product/bie.html) Cloud Management Suite.
 However, among the three major operators in China, Telecom have imposed whitelist restrictions on their NB cards, and only allow to connect to Telecom Cloud service IP.
 Therefore, only Mobile NB cards and Unicom NB cards can be used to connect to Baidu Cloud service.

-**Question 8**: Does OpenEdge support to push data to Kafka?
+**Question 8**: Does Baetyl support to push data to Kafka?

-**Suggested Solution**: Support, you can refer to [How to write a python script for python runtime](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md), and subscribe messages from the local Hub module and writing them to Kafka service.
-Besides, you can also refer to [How to develop a customize module for OpenEdge](https://github.com/baidu/openedge/blob/master/doc/us-en/customize/How-to-develop-a-customize-module-for-OpenEdge.md), which subscribes message from the local Hub module and then writes it to Kafka.
+**Suggested Solution**: Support, you can refer to [How to write a python script for python runtime](https://github.com/baetyl/baetyl/blob/master/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md), and subscribe messages from the local Hub module and writing them to Kafka service.
+Besides, you can also refer to [How to develop a customize module for Baetyl](https://github.com/baetyl/baetyl/blob/master/doc/us-en/customize/How-to-develop-a-customize-module-for-Baetyl.md), which subscribes message from the local Hub module and then writes it to Kafka.

-**Question 9**: What are the ways to change OpenEdge configurations?
+**Question 9**: What are the ways to change Baetyl configurations?
 Can I only make configuration changes through the [BIE](https://cloud.baidu.com/product/bie.html) Cloud Management Suite?

-**Suggested Solution**: Currently, we recommend changing configurations through the BIE Cloud Management Suite, but you can also manually change the configuration file on the core device and then restart OpenEdge to take effect.
+**Suggested Solution**: Currently, we recommend changing configurations through the BIE Cloud Management Suite, but you can also manually change the configuration file on the core device and then restart Baetyl to take effect.

 **Question 10**：I download MQTTBOX client, extract it to a directory, and copy/move the executable file `MQTTBox` to `/usr/local/bin`(other directory is similar, such as `/usr/bin`, `/bin`, `/usr/sbin`, etc.).
 But it reports an error of `error while loading shared libraries: libgconf-2.so.4: cannot open shared object file: No such file or directory` when `MQTTBox` start.